the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit01/project/_index.md

   - I can use the game class to store the relevant data points

 **Keep the success claims in mind when coding your project and self-assessing yourself.**

 ## [6] Scoring

 The project is scored out of 7.
 - 1 point is assigned to the reflection
-    - *By thoughtfully answering the prompts and putting effort into your response, you will receive 1 point*
+    - *By thoughtfully self-assessing your project and thoughtfully answering the reflection points, you will receive 1 point*
 -  6 points are assigned to the practices & concepts
     - *To calculate your score for the practices & concepts, look at the following bands:*
     > 0 = 0-1